Every lot is tried & tested in a relevant biological assay.

 The KV11.1 (HERG) channel is a member of the ether-a-go-go (EAG) subfamily of voltage-dependent K+ channels that includes the related proteins KV11.2 and KV11.3 (erg2 and erg3).
 The KV11.1 current is characterized by strong inward rectification with slow activation and very rapid inactivation kinetics.
 The channel is expressed in the brain and heart (where it underlies the IKr current) and has a central role in mediating repolarization of action potentials1,2.

 Mutations in the KV11.1 channel cause inherited long QT syndrome (LQTS) or abnormalities in the repolarization of the heart that are associated with life-threatening arrhythmias and sudden death.
-All the identified KV11.1 mutations produce loss of function of the channel via several cellular mechanisms ranging from alterations of gating properties, channel permeability/selectivity and intracellular channel trafficking that decreases the number of channels that reach the cell membrane1,2.
+All the identified KV11.1 mutations produce loss-of-function of the channel via several cellular mechanisms ranging from alterations of gating properties, channel permeability/selectivity and intracellular channel trafficking that decreases the number of channels that reach the cell membrane1,2.

-Dofetilite is a class II antiarrythmic agent which blocks the fast delayed rectifier cardiac K+ current, mostly carried out by KV11.1 (hERG) channels4.
+Dofetilide is a class II antiarrhythmic agent which blocks the fast delayed rectifier cardiac K+ current, mostly carried out by KV11.1 (hERG) channels4.
 In mouse atrial tumor myocytes (AT-1 cells), dofetilide was very effective in inhibiting the IKr current with IC50 of 12 nM5.
 Dofetilide was effective in inhibiting KV11.1 channels in Xenopus oocytes with 1 µM, thereby eliminating the current6.
 500 nM Dofetilide enhanced smooth muscle from bovine epididymal duct contractions as expected by blocking KV11.1 channels in this preparation7.

 Dofetilide (#D-100) is a highly pure, synthetic, and biologically active compound.